awwx/meteor-wiki/Handlebars.md

 ### Nonexistent Identifiers

 Handlebars paths that name nonexistent properties silently evaluate to the empty string, even if they are nested.  `{{abc.def.ghi}}` evaluates to `""` and doesn't fail even if there is no property or helper called `abc`.

+### Expression Arguments

+Handlebars expressions can have arguments separated by spaces, which will be passed to the helper (or method) given by the initial identifier.
+Handlebars also support keyword arguments (name=value) which are passed to the helper in a hash.

+XXX: How are they received as function arguments in the helper implementation?
+What about in a method?

+Arguments can be helpers or methods themselves, or string literals.
+XXX: Anything else?